-&lt;sup>17 See Nivesh Rustgi, "Algorithmic Stablecoin Crashes 50% as Devs Scramble for a Fix," Crypto Briefing (Apr.
+19 See Nivesh Rustgi, "Algorithmic Stablecoin Crashes 50% as Devs Scramble for a Fix," Crypto Briefing (Apr.
 7, 2021) (noting that the algorithmic stablecoin FEI suffered price instability due to a protocol mishap, forcing holders to choose between a reduced value holding (a "lower peg value") and accepting a penalty of 50% for exchanging their FEI).
 See also Dr. Ryan Clements, "Built to Fail: The Inherent Fragility of Algorithmic Stablecoins," 11 Wake Forest L. Rev. Online 113 (Oct.
 25, 2021) (noting that algorithmic stablecoins have inherent design flaws that make them unstable); and Muyao Shen, "How \$60 Billion in TerraCoins Went Up in Algorithmic Smoke," Bloomberg (May 21, 2022) (detailing the extreme instability of the algorithmic stablecoin TerraUSD and its sister token Luna).

-See Timothy B. Lee, "Janet Yellen Will Consider Limiting the Use of Cryptocurrency," WIRED (Jan.
+20 See Timothy B. Lee, "Janet Yellen Will Consider Limiting the Use of Cryptocurrency," WIRED (Jan.
 22, 2021) (noting that Secretary Yellen has suggested the government should "examine ways in which [it] can curtail the[] use [of certain digital currencies] and make sure that [money laundering] doesn't occur through those channels"); and Harry Robertson, "Janet Yellen says 'misuse' of cryptocurrencies like bitcoin is a growing problem, as regulators increase scrutiny after surge in interest," Business Insider (Feb.
 11, 2021) (quoting Janet Yellen as saying that "misuse" of cryptocurrencies is a "growing problem").

-&lt;sup>19 See Bloomberg, "The Next Stablecoin Collapse Could Be a Lot Worse" (June 1, 2022) (warning of potential run and contagion risks and their repercussions in financial markets); and Speech by Acting Comptroller of the Currency Michael J. Hsu, supra note 3 (making note of contagion risk as it relates to stablecoins).
+21 See "The Next Stablecoin Collapse Could Be a Lot Worse," supra note 15 (warning of potential run and contagion risks and their repercussions in financial markets); and Speech by Acting Comptroller of the Currency Michael J. Hsu, supra note 4, p.
+5 (making note of contagion risk as it relates to stablecoins).

-statutes and individual state interpretations, and to developing state regulatory schemes.
-To address these risks, including the key stablecoin-related risks identified in the PWG's "Report on STABLECOINS," a comprehensive federal prudential framework applying standards that are equivalent to those that apply to depository financial institutions when engaged in functionally similar activities is essential.
-In addition, banks, which are subject to comprehensive supervision and regulatory frameworks that help ensure their digital-asset-related activities are conducted safely and soundly, require additional clarity from federal regulators to ensure continued, safe, sound, and responsible engagement in digital-asset-related activities.
+The protection of digital asset users, including consumers and businesses, and the financial system from the risks associated with cryptocurrency and stablecoins is far too important to leave to a patchwork of state money transmitter laws that may or may not even apply depending on the vagaries of state statutes and individual state interpretations, 22 and to developing state regulatory schemes.
+23 To address these risks, including the key stablecoin-related risks identified in the PWG's "Report on STABLECOINS," 24 a comprehensive federal prudential framework applying standards that are equivalent to those that apply to depository financial institutions when engaged in functionally similar activities is essential.
+In addition, banks, which are subject to comprehensive supervision and regulatory frameworks that help ensure their digital-asset-related activities are conducted safely and soundly and that consumers are protected, require additional clarity from federal regulators to ensure continued, safe, sound, and responsible engagement in digital-asset-related activities.
+25

-State money transmitter licensing schemes, which largely pre-date the development of stablecoins, are often not fit for purpose, and may not even cover stablecoin arrangements at all.
+22 State money transmitter licensing schemes, which largely pre-date the development of stablecoins, are often not fit for purpose, and may not even cover stablecoin arrangements at all.
 See Rinearson, Cohen & McLaughlin, "Trouble in Paradise: Florida Court Rules That Selling Bitcoin is Money Transmission," K&L Gates U.S. FinTech Alert (Feb.
-13, 2019) (noting that some states have "amended their money transmitter statutes to include or exclude virtual currencies explicitly") (italics added for emphasis); California Department of Financial Protection & Innovation, "Re: \\\\\\-Opinion Request" letter (Oct.
-4, 2019) (stating that the Department had not concluded whether cryptocurrency is money and falls under California's banking or money transmission laws); and Pennsylvania Department of Banking, "Money Transmitter Act Guidance for Virtual Currency Businesses"

-(2017/2018) (posted by the department as of Dec.
-29, 2021, and noting that because virtual currency is not

-"currency or legal tender" it is not covered by Pennsylvania's Money Transmitter Act).
+13, 2019) (noting that some states have "amended their money transmitter statutes to include or exclude virtual currencies explicitly") (italics added for emphasis); California Department of Financial Protection & Innovation, "Re: -Opinion Request" letter (Oct.
+4, 2019) (stating that the Department had not concluded whether cryptocurrency is money and falls under California's banking or money transmission laws); and Pennsylvania Department of Banking, "Money Transmitter Act Guidance for Virtual Currency Businesses" (2017/2018) (posted by the department as of Dec.
+29, 2021, and noting that because virtual currency is not "currency or legal tender" it is not covered by Pennsylvania's Money Transmitter Act).